 USCIS (United States of Citizenship and Immigration Service) regulations refer to the date you complete all requirements for a program of study, not the date you participate in graduation ceremonies and receive your diploma.
 Students enrolled in the English as a Second Language program are not eligible for practical training after completion of their English studies.

-The application takes 3-4 months to be approved.
-Most students applying for post-completion OPT apply at the beginning of their final semester.
+Most students applying for post-completion OPT apply at the beginning of their final semester so their authorization might arrive prior to commencement.

-There is a fee associated with this process and is subject to change.
-The fee is approximately $380; so you may want to prepare for this expense.
+There is a fee associated with this process and is subject to change so prepare for this expense.